Friday the 13th (1980 film): Casting

-Estelle Parsons was the first choice to portray the film's killer, Mrs. Voorhees, but declined with her agent citing that the film was too violent, though Miller later stated that Parsons couldn't do it due to a scheduling change.
+Estelle Parsons was the first choice to portray the film's killer, Mrs. Voorhees, but declined with her agent citing that the film was too violent, though Miller later stated that Parsons could not do it due to a scheduling change.
 Shelley Winters and Dorothy Malone were also offered the part, but turned it down, while Louise Lasser was considered.
 Hughes and Moss sent a copy of the script to Betsy Palmer, in hopes that she would accept the part.
 Palmer could not understand why someone would want her for a part in a horror film, as she felt the role was casting against type.
 Palmer only agreed to play the role because she needed the funds to purchase a new car, even though she believed the film would "be a piece of shit."
 Stavrakis performed as a double for Palmer as well, primarily during the stalking scene involving Morgan's character, where only the killer's feet and legs are seen.
 Morgan's training as an acrobat assisted her in these scenes, as her character was required to leap out of a moving Jeep when she discovers that Mrs. Voorhees does not intend to take her to the camp.

 Palmer, an adherent to the Stanislavsky method, created her own backstory for Pamela Voorhees in preparation for the role: Palmer envisioned that, while a teenager, Pamela had given birth to her son, Jason, out of wedlock, and was disowned by her family.
 After struggling to raise Jason as a single mother, and following his subsequent drowning due to the counselors' negligence, she "became very psychotic and puritanical in her attitudes as she was determined to kill all of the immoral camp counselors."
 Cunningham wanted to make the Mrs. Voorhees character "terrifying", and to that end he believed it was important that Palmer not act "over the top."
 There was also the fear that Palmer's past credits, as more of a wholesome character, would make it difficult to believe she could be scary.
 Palmer was paid $1000 per day for her ten days on set.

 Ari Lehman, who had previously auditioned for Cunningham's Manny's Orphans, failing to get the part, was determined to land the role of Jason Voorhees.
 According to Lehman, he went in very intense and afterward Cunningham told him he was perfect for the part.